marcozecchini/marcozecchini.github.io/content/Teaching/PCS II - Bioinformatics/Tutorial/Tutorial 1.md

 ```

    d.
-Create a Python script that reads from the previous `.csv` file and a new one with the content below and create a third `.csv` file with the content of both the files (choose on the reading/writing technique from this tutorial)
+Create a Python script that reads from the previous `.csv` file and create a new one with the content below and create a third `.csv` file with the content of both the files (choose on the reading/writing technique from this tutorial)

 ```csv
 Title,Release Date,Director